ibm-cloud-docs/monitoring/agent/config_agent.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Configuring a Sysdig agent
+# Deploying a Sysdig agent
 {: #config_agent}

 After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you must configure a Sysdig agent in each environment that you want to monitor.
 The Sysdig agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in each environment.